 The Jones Course has a lot of similar features as Pate.
 There is a lot of undulation in play.
 Most of the greens are elevated and very well-protected by deep bunkers, steep false edges, water hazards and collection areas.

 From the black tees, which I played on both courses, the Pate Course is actually rated slightly higher.
-However, I’d say Jones is more challenging.
+However, I’d argue Jones is more challenging.
 Though many design elements are similar, the difficulty is ramped up a bit more on Jones in my opinion.
 The fairway cuts are narrower, the doglegs are more pronounced and the water hazards come into play more.
 Everything just feels a little less forgiving from tee to green.
 That said, smart play can get you a good score here, too.
 Bad shots are more likely to be punished on the Jones Course, if you ask me, and that’s why I would consider it the better of the two.

 I heaped a lot of praise on the unconventional finishing hole of Pate, but the 18th of the Jones Course became an instant favorite of mine.
 And that’s not just because I birdied it!

 In concept, this is your prototypical Coachella Valley 18th hole finisher.
 It is pretty.
 It is dressed up.
 And, it is exciting.
 It is a reachable par-5 for longer hitters.
 The tee shot is fairly wide open.
 If laying up, you want to stay along the left to avoid the large water hazard.
 That hazard then cuts across in front of the peninsula green.
 Three-shot players are left with a fun little wedge shot across the pond.
 Big hitters will be tempted to go for it on the second shot, but there is obviously not much room for error.
 Aesthetically, it fits the style of the region, but the design felt fresh and super memorable.
-It is a fantastic finishing hole that I’d put among the best I’ve played in this region (even if there is an obligatory rock waterfall feature behind the green that makes it feel somewhat overdone).
+It is a fantastic finishing hole that I’d put among the best I’ve played in this region (even if there is an obligatory rock waterfall feature behind the green that makes it feel somewhat contrived).

 Ultimately, both Rancho La Quinta have great finishers in their own ways.
 I really appreciated both styles with such interesting execution.